DanielMazurkiewicz/WebAI/README.md

 ai.export({
-  to: 'json' // expected type of export output ("json", "object" - predefined for "core" domain) /* ... other properties of given export type ... */ }).then(nnInExportedFormat => {});
+  to: 'json' // expected type of export output ("json", "object" - predefined for all domains, but will work only for domains that have defined api for retrieving data from NN)
+  /* ... other properties of given export type ... */
+}).then(nnInExportedFormat => {});